Elections in Tonga: History

 Tāufaʻāhau Tupou IV died in 2006 and was succeeded by his son, George Tupou V, who supported democratic reforms.
 Despite disputes arising over the details of the proposed changes, resulting in riots in Nuku‘alofa that year, the democratic reforms were approved by parliament in 2010.
 The first election under democratisation occurred later that year.
 As in previous elections, most parties did not run on clear platforms, with candidates primarily campaigning on their personal records.
 Pōhiva formed the Democratic Party of the Friendly Islands (PTOA) shortly before the election, which emerged as the largest party.
+While elections since democratisation have usually been peaceful and orderly, the allocation of nine seats elected by a small electorate of nobles and life peers has been subject to domestic and international scrutiny.

 The PTOA was included in the cabinet of Prime Minister Sialeʻataongo Tuʻivakanō, but it was not until after the 2014 election that the party would lead a government, with Pōhiva assuming the premiership.
 Pōhiva had a strained relationship with King Tupou VI, who called a snap election in 2017 on the advice of the parliamentary speaker, Sialeʻataongo Tuʻivakanō.
-The King did not consult Pōhiva on the decision, who declined to challenge it, and the PTOA went on to win a landslide victory, securing 14 of the 17 People's Seats.
+The King did not consult Pōhiva on the decision, who declined to challenge it, and the PTOA went on to win a landslide victory, securing 14 of the 17 people's seats.
 The PTOA fractured and went into opposition following Pōhiva's death in 2019, with former party member, Pōhiva Tuʻiʻonetoa, forming a government with the nobles' support.
 At the 2021 election, the two rivals for the PTOA leadership, Sēmisi Sika and Siaosi Pōhiva, and their factions each fielded their own candidates against one another.
 The PTOA was reduced to three seats due to vote splitting, with independents winning the rest.
+Following the 2025 general election, the party lost all parliamentary representation, resulting in the Legislative Assembly being composed entirely of independents.